Cosplay Guides

 Solution:

-* Etsy Fees: $0.20 per listing, 6.5% transaction fee, plus payment processing fees.
+* Etsy Fees: $0.20 per listing, 6.5% transaction fee, plus payment processing.

 Scaling and Shipping: Getting Your Creations to Customers